 Moving from other design tools into Altium Designer is easily handled with the import wizard

 You Need a PCB Design System with Embedded Technology for Routing Ease

-Altium Designer’s regular intelligent interactive routing tools are constantly being improved and updated, and there are a whole host of diff pair and high-speed routing tools as well.
+Altium ’s regular intelligent interactive routing tools are constantly being improved and updated, and there are a whole host of diff pair and high-speed routing tools as well.
 There are also the trace glossing and clean-up tools that you would expect, and different partial auto routing and full batch auto routing tools as well.
-Recently Altium Designer added a new user-guided interactive router called “Active Route” to its suite of tools.
+Recently Altium added a new user-guided interactive router called “Active Route” to its suite of tools.
 And with the online connection to Altium that each user has available, the design tools are regularly updated so that you have the latest and greatest software working for you at all times.

 Would you like to find out more about how Altium can help ease your pain with modern up-to-date auto routing capabilities?
 Talk to an expert at Altium.